 Sonara was one of the earlier AI auto-apply tools and has been refining the same product for years: an autopilot agent that applies to roles matching your filters.
-It's polished, paid-only, and has a real user base.
+It's polished, autopilot-oriented, and has a real user base.

 Sorce is the newer entrant, but a different shape.
 We're a Y Combinator F25 company that crossed 20 million swipes and 1 million applications with placements at SpaceX, Anduril, NVIDIA, and OpenAI.
 The product is iOS-first, swipe-native, and free for 40 applications a day.